kenneth0307/BloxRatP/README.md

 # Blox R.A.T.
 Proxy

-A simple little API proxy for me to test Vercel, and for you to get whatever render you need of your Roblox avatar via Roblox's own API.
+A simple little API for me to test Vercel, and for you to get whatever basic info you need about someone via the Roblox API.
+Say "thanks" to Louie!

 *<sub>R.A.T. stands for Roblox Avatar Thumbnail.</sub>*